lammps/lammps/doc/src/pair_hybrid.rst

 :doc:`read_restart <read_restart>` commands, or by mixing as described below.

-For both the *hybrid* and *hybrid/overlay* styles, every atom type pair I,J (where I <= J) must be assigned to at least one sub-style via the :doc:`pair_coeff <pair_coeff>` command as in the examples above, or in the data file read by the :doc:`read_data <read_data>`, or by mixing as described below.
+For all of the *hybrid*, *hybrid/overlay*, and *hybrid/scaled* styles, every atom type pair I,J (where I <= J) must be assigned to at least one sub-style via the :doc:`pair_coeff <pair_coeff>` command as in the examples above, or in the data file read by the :doc:`read_data
+<read_data>`, or by mixing as described below.

 If you want there to be no interactions between a particular pair of atom types, you have 3 choices.
 You can assign the type pair to some sub-style and use the :doc:`neigh_modify exclude type <neigh_modify>` command.
 You can assign it to some sub-style and set the coefficients so that there is effectively no interaction (e.g. epsilon = 0.0 in a LJ potential).
-Or, for *hybrid* and *hybrid/overlay* simulations, you can use this form of the pair_coeff command in your input script:
+Or, for *hybrid*, *hybrid/overlay*, or *hybrid/scaled* simulations, you can use this form of the pair_coeff command in your input script:

 .. code-block:: LAMMPS